mikewilks/simple-pastebin-monitor/README.md

 2. The directory to save the pastes into (default is .)
 3. Whether to check for the pastebin message that your IP is not authorized or not (default is false)

 The script will check Pastebin for pastes every minute and compare their text against the supplied keywords.
-When there is a match the text of the paste is saved to the output directory.
+When there is a match the text of the paste is saved to the output directory (in a directory with the name of the matched keyword).
 This is an improvement over the built in Pastebin alerts which only saves a link which means you miss removed pastes if you don't click the link before they are taken down.

 Running the script can be done in a screen / tmux or by using the built docker image.
 The machine where you run needs to be have its IP whitelisted in your Pastebin [account](https://pastebin.com/api_scraping_faq).
 Pre-requisites are really just Python 3, Requests, a Pastebin PRO account and an internet connection.